nguyenquanltdd/Sky-loyalty-framework/doc/userguide/segments/creation/brands.rst

 .. index::
    single: brands

-BOUGHT SPECIFIC BRANDS
+Bought specific brands
 ======================

-| Segment of customers who bought product or products of a given brand.
+Segment of customers who bought product or products of a given brand.

-|  **For example**, you can create segment of customers who bought products of specific brand "XYZ" or "ABC"
+**For example**, you can create segment of customers who bought products of specific brand "XYZ" or "ABC"

 To create only Bought specific brands type segment:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^